radareorg/radare.org/gsoc/2018/ideas.md

 Medium

 ### Benefits for the student
+Student will understand the problems of solving data conflicts in the realtime collaboration systems, which can be applied in any other domain.
 ### Benefits for the project
+Radare2 will have a long wanted feature for working in teams, reversing big files or collaborative CTF tasks solving.
 ### Assess requirements for evaluation
 - 1st term: Simple server in Go (with conflict resolution) is up and running + some tests of it
 - 2nd term: Add the hooks in radare2 that are can be easily placed, commands for connection to the server